MoarTube/MoarTube-Node/README.md

 ### script (Ubuntu Linux)

-A script will automate your entire setup, installing Node.js, clone the git repo, install dependencies, and set the node to autostart on system boot.
+A script to automate your entire setup, installing Node.js, clone the git repo, install dependencies, and set the node to autostart on system boot.

 ## Installation Methods